More Information for Students:

 After completing the fellowship, recipients are expected to attend a mandatory debriefing to share their summer experiences with the other Fellows and the Chayes Fellowship Selection Committee, and to also submit a written evaluation of their experience.
 These evaluations are made available to interested students and others through the Office of Public Interest Advising and the Student Evaluations of Chayes Placement Organizations secure webpage (HarvardKey required).
 Fellows are also expected to satisfy certain collegial and educational obligations throughout the year, such as advising students interested in applying for the Chayes Fellowship for the following summer.
 If a student does not meet the obligations of the Chayes Fellowship, they may be asked to refund some or all of the stipend.

 Chayes Fellows will be eligible for stipends from the Law School’s Summer Public Interest Funding Program (SPIF), supplemented by funds from the Chayes Fellowship.
-The amount of the supplement is determined by the location of the student’s placement.
-In a typical year, they range from $700 to $1,200 for students receiving financial aid.
+The amount of the supplement is determined by the location of the student’s placement and typically ranges from $900 to $1,400.
 Fellows are expected to make their own travel, visa, and housing arrangements for the summer fellowship once they have confirmed approved placements.
 Fellowships must consist of a minimum duration of eight weeks of full-time work unless express authorization is received from the Chayes program for a Fellow to work for a shorter period.

 Chayes Fellows must fulfill the international travel requirements for students traveling abroad with Harvard funding.